ecoa-tools/EDT/documents/Design Guide/design-guide.md

 *Initial Assembly and links with ComponentDefinition in EDTModel*
 ##### 3.2.2.2.
 Constraints implemented and how
 ###### Unicity of names
-- Uniqueness of name were done in the setPropertyValue function of the namespace edt.model.editor class, for example for the DataTypes :
+- Uniqueness of name were done in the setPropertyValue function of the namespace edt.model.edit class, for example for the DataTypes :
     - The container (i.e the Library for DataType, Enum for EnumValue, Record and VariantRecord for Field) is obtained through eContainer() and then all the DataTypes are parsed to compare the names.
     - For the DataTypes, the name can be a BasicType name (that consists in a overload of the BasicType), there will only be a warning.
 For the Field, EnumValue and Union, it is not authorized.